gkindel/Matching-Challenge/README.md

 ####  Dynamic solution
 http://gkindel.github.io/Matching-Challenge/dynamic.html

-Text below lacks a good visualization of the algorithm:
+The original problem statement lacks a good visualization of the algorithm, so here is a better one:
 ![visual algorithm](example-table.png)